-Under relevant health and safety legislation Iona College has the primary duty to eliminate or minimise, as far as reasonable practicable, the risks to health and safety in the workplace.
+Under relevant health and safety legislation Iona College has the primary duty to eliminate or minimise, as far as reasonably practicable, the risks to health and safety in the workplace.
 This duty includes the implementation of strategies to prevent workplace bullying.
-This policy will assist insert name comply with its legal responsibilities.
+This policy will assist the College comply with its legal responsibilities.